19bufordcarl/CarlRPG/TTRPGs/The CDBTTRPG/Player Character Components/Chosen Statistics/Strength.md

 Your strength represents your physical power and athletic skill.
 The guaranteed use cases for strength (you may add your stat to the roll) are as follows:

-- Melee attacks
-- Melee damage
+- Melee attacks and damage
 - Climbing
 - Lifting
 - Jumping (distance)